 Office of the Chief Coroner

-In Ontario, a certificate must be provided by a coroner to authorize cremation of a deceased person or for shipment of a deceased person outside of the province.
-A Cremation Certificate is required before a licensed crematorium operator can proceed with cremation of any human remains.
-The law in Ontario requires that a coroner review the circumstances surrounding the death before cremation takes place.
+In Ontario, a certificate must be provided by a coroner to authorize cremation or alkaline hydrolysis of a deceased person or for shipment of a deceased person outside of the province.
+A Cremation Certificate is required before a licensed crematorium operator can proceed with cremation or alkaline hydrolysis of any human remains.
+The law in Ontario requires that a coroner review the circumstances surrounding the death before cremation or alkaline hydrolysis takes place.
 The review and authorization is documented on the certificate and kept on file at the crematorium.

 An Out–of-Province Body Shipment Certificate is required for a deceased person to be transferred out of Ontario.
 For example, if a Quebec resident has died in Ontario and there is desire to return the body to Quebec, an Out-of-Province Body Shipment Certificate is required prior to transfer.